Karvaporsas/leaderboards/README.md

 # leaderboards

-<p>This is a lovely little bot for telegram that [Leaderboards bot](https://t.me/Mayhemboardbot) implements.
-Currently it does not track historical progress, only latest scores.</p>
+This is a lovely little bot for telegram that [Leaderboards bot](https://t.me/Mayhemboardbot) implements.
+Currently it does not track historical progress, only latest scores.

-<p>Userinfo is common for given user across all chats or groups.
+Userinfo is common for given user across all chats or groups.
 That way you can give your weight and height to the bot privately, if you so wish.
-Scores are currently chat specific.</p>
+Scores are currently chat specific.

 ## Known commands

-<p>When used, each command starts with /-sign, like so </p>
+When used, each command starts with /-sign, like so

 > /setscore